aniou/morfeo/README.md

 From now a c256-family platforms has configurable ``F1-F12`` keys, see files in ``conf/`` directory for examples.
-Unconfigured keys are passed for emulator, but configured one are shadowed by GUI, so beware!
+Unconfigured keys are passed to emulator as-is, but configured one are shadowed by GUI, so beware!

-There is possibility to load multiple files at one ``load`` command, just place space-separated names as well as issue multiple commands via single keystroke, by separating them by ``;``.
+There is possibility to load multiple files at one ``load`` command: just place space-separated names.
+There is also possible to issue multiple commands via single keystroke, by separating them by ``;``.

-In future there may be possibility to use combination like SHIFT-F1 as one with minimal interference with current systems, but it is a matter of real necessity.

 Default configuration looks like: